homebrewcode/mapreduce-design-pattern/README.md

 # mapreduce-design-pattern
-This repository implements the design patterns appearing in the MapR design pattern book
+This repository implements the design patterns appearing in the <a href="http://shop.oreilly.com/product/0636920025122.do">MapReduce design pattern book</a>